-- There is a BY statement. - The OUT= data set is specified but is not computed in-database.
+• The OUT= data set is specified but is not computed in-database.

-SAS/STAT Procedure Options Affected by In-Database Computing
+SAS/STAT Procedure Options, Statements, and Features Affected by In-Database Computing

-CANCORR Procedure Options Affected by In-Database Computing
+CANCORR Procedure Options, Statements, and Features Affected by In-Database Computing

 Table 1.8 shows the options for the CANCORR procedure that are affected by in-database computing.